 How to Grow Lobelia From Seed

 Like most annual flowers, it's easy and economical to grow lobelia from seed.
+You will have more success with seeds than propagating lobelia in other ways.
 You'll also often have a better choice of varieties when planting from seed, rather than from nursery plants.

-Continue to mist the soil daily, or as often as required to keep it moist, not soggy.
+- Continue to mist the soil daily, or as often as required to keep it moist, not soggy.
 The seeds should begin to germinate two to three weeks after sowing.
-Continue to mist the seedlings often enough to keep them moist but not soggy.
-If your tray is too crowded, carefully remove seedlings to

 How to Get Lobelia to Bloom